RichardHowells/PYTHONA-Challenges/Module08Lab/Lab01.md

 1. Activate the environment

+    - You HAVE TO follw these steps exactly
+    - Close ALL VS code windows
+    - From the windows start button, find and launch a command prompt.
+Type `command` into the search bar and that should lead you to it
-    - at a command prompt type `anaconda3\scripts\activate` press return
+    - type the command `anaconda3\scripts\activate` press return
-    - WARNING, be sure to use '\' in the command.
+    - WARNING, be sure to use '\\' in the command.
 This is one place where Windows is picky about the right type of slash
     - without this the sqlite3 environment won't work properly
+    - now STAY IN THE COMMAND PROMPT WINDOW and launch VS code by typing `code`
+    - this launches VS Code under the activated environment

 1. Sqlite3 is a lightweight database and is part of the Python standard library